ibm-cloud-docs/containers/ts-resource-group-permissions.md

 {: support}

 When you try to create a VPC cluster, you see an error message similar to the following example.

+Troubleshoot resource group permission errors when working with your cluster.
+{: shortdesc}

 {: tsSymptoms}

 ```sh